firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.stopforumspam.com/downloads/listed_ip_30.zip).

-The last time downloaded was found to be dated: Tue May 26 12:00:46 UTC 2015.
+The last time downloaded was found to be dated: Wed May 27 12:20:20 UTC 2015.

 The ipset `stop_forum_spam_30d` has **92800** entries, **92800** unique IPs.